PBC The Bigger Picture

 This isn’t a journey you need to make on your own.

-When you’re diagnosed with a disease you might not have heard of; it’s normal to feel shaken, frightened or even isolated.
-But we promise, you’re not alone.
-From coffee mornings to management workshops, the Foundation has a busy calendar of events all over the UK to help you meet friends you didn’t know you had.
+We promise, you’re not alone.
+From coffee mornings to self-management workshops, the Foundation has a busy calendar of events to help you meet friends you didn’t know you had.
 Just sharing a cup of tea with someone who really understands what you’re going through can make all the difference.
 And who knows, as you’ve found the support you need, you may find you’ve given it right back.

 Call our 24-hour helpline anytime, any day: